 - Unnecessarily high costs: Frequent ED visits from a few "super users" lead to significantly higher costs for the system as a whole.4

 Description of the Innovative ActivityThe countywide Emergency Department Care Coordination Initiative seeks to reduce future, avoidable ED visits by Medicaid and uninsured patients without an ongoing source of primary care.
-Providers in nine county emergency departments and four FQHCs use a standard process to identify and refer patients in the target population.
+Providers in eight county emergency departments and four FQHCs and other safety net clinics use a standard process to identify and refer patients in the target population.
 As part of the ED encounter, an ED-based case manager provides education on appropriate ED use and the importance of having a primary care medical home, and then schedules an appointment at a local clinic through an electronic scheduling system.
 After the visit, the case manager sends relevant patient information to the clinic.
 The clinic's intake coordinator follows up by telephone to prepare and encourage the patient to keep the appointment.
 The coordinator calls those who miss the initial appointment to reiterate the importance of attendance and to schedule another one.
 A detailed description of key program elements follows:

 - Case manager education and appointment scheduling: After ED staff complete treatment of qualified patients, a case manager (social worker or nurse) meets with the patient in the ED, providing education about the need for a medical home and using an electronic application to schedule an appointment at a nearby FQHC or clinic serving the uninsured.